CMHWorks/AuditFLIX.info/index.md

 ## Accessing the AuditFLIX Dashboard
 The Auditflix Dashboard can be accessed by visiting [AuditFLIX.AuditPro.com] (https://dev.auditflix.auditpro.com/).
-Once you have accessed the link, you will be required to enter a unique AuditFLIX Dashboard ID, which should be provide by your administrator.
+Once you have accessed the link, you will be required to enter a unique AuditFLIX Dashboard ID, which should be provided by your administrator.
 1. Upon successfully accessing the AuditFLIX Dashboard link, enter the unique Dashboard ID into the Dashboard Information pop-up.
 Select Save.

 2. In the Full Screen display modal, select **OK** to view the Dashboard in full screen.
 The Dashboard is optimized to be viewed in Full Screen Mode.